 In this tutorial, you will learn how to:

 To enable Microsoft 365 management in Adaxes, you need to register a Microsoft 365 tenant.
 You are not limited to a single Microsoft 365 tenant.
 If you have two or more tenants that you need to manage, Adaxes provides you with a flexible way to configure which objects in your managed domains belong to which tenant.

-If you register an Azure AD domain in Adaxes, you can manage its Exchange Online mailboxes without registering a Microsoft 365 tenant.
+If you register a Microsoft Entra domain in Adaxes, you can manage its Exchange Online mailboxes without registering a Microsoft 365 tenant.
 However, you need to register a tenant to manage Microsoft 365 licenses.

 Launch Adaxes Administration Console.

 Expand Adaxes service \ Configuration \ Cloud Services and select Microsoft 365.

 In the Managed Microsoft 365 Tenants section located to the right, click New.

 Select between Application account and User account authentication and provide the corresponding credentials.
 Adaxes will use the specified account to perform all operations in the tenant.